Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Simulation Schemes for the Heston Dynamics

 \subsubsection{Comparison of different schemes in terms of mixed difference rates}

-Before comparing different schemes in terms of the convergence of the mixed difference rates, we recall some important notations from \cite{bayer2018hierarchical} for the ASGQ estimator.
-Using the same notations and construction as those used in Section 4.1 in \cite{bayer2018hierarchical}, the ASGQ estimator used for approximating \eqref{eq: pre_integration_step_wrt_y1_basket}, and using a set of multi-indices $\mathcal{I}\subset \nset^{dN-1}$ is given by \begin{small} \end{small} and \begin{small} \end{small} where $Q^{\boldsymbol{\beta}}$ is the Cartesian quadrature operator with $m(\beta_i)$ points along the $i$th dimension.

-As emphasized in \cite{haji2016multi,bayer2018hierarchical}, one important requirement to achieve the optimal performance of the ASGQ is to check the error convergence of the first and mixed difference operators, as expressed by the error contribution \eqref{eq:Work_error_contributions}.
-This is a measure of how much the quadrature error would decrease after the addition of $\Delta Q^{\boldsymbol{\beta}}$ to the ASGQ estimator $ Q^{\text{ASGQ}}_{\mathcal{I}} $ \begin{small} \end{small} The ASGQ method exhibits optimal behavior if (i) $\Delta \text{E}_{\boldsymbol{\beta}}$ decreases exponentially fast w.r.t. $\beta_i$ and (ii) $\Delta \text{E}_{\boldsymbol{\beta}}$ has a product structure so that a faster error decay is observed for second differences compared to the corresponding first difference operators.
+As emphasized in \cite{haji2016multi,bayer2018hierarchical}, one crucial requirement to achieve the optimal performance of the ASGQ is to check the error convergence of the first and mixed difference operators, as expressed by the error contribution $\Delta \text{E}_{\boldsymbol{\beta}}$ in \eqref{error_contr}.
+This is a measure of how much the quadrature error would decrease after the addition of a new mutli-index $\boldsymbol{\beta}$ to the constructed index set of the ASGQ estimator, $\mathcal{I}_{\text{ASGQ}}$.
+The ASGQ method exhibits optimal behavior if (i) $\Delta \text{E}_{\boldsymbol{\beta}}$ decreases exponentially fast w.r.t.~$\beta_i$ and (ii) $\Delta \text{E}_{\boldsymbol{\beta}}$ has a product structure so that a faster error decay is observed for second differences compared to the corresponding first difference operators.

-In this section, we compare the three approaches of simulating Heston dynamics: (i) the full truncation scheme (Section \ref{sec:Discretization of Heston model with a non smooth transformations for the volatility process}), (ii) the ABR scheme (Section \ref{sec:Euler schemes with moment matching}), and (iii) the Heston OU-based scheme (Section \ref{sec:Discretization of Heston model with the volatility process Simulated using the sum of Ornstein-Uhlenbeck (Bessel) processes}).
-The mixed difference convergences of these approaches are compared.
-In our numerical experiments, we only observe the differences in the mixed difference rates related to the volatility coordinates because we use schemes that only differ in the way in which they simulate the volatility process.
-Figure \ref{fig:first_diff_Heston_call_N_4_set2} shows a comparison of the first differences rates related to the volatility coordinates for different schemes.
-From this figure, we see that the full truncation scheme is the worst scheme and the Heston OU-based and the ABR schemes show very good performance in terms of the speed of mixed rate convergence.
+In this section, we compare the three approaches of simulating Heston dynamics: (i) the full truncation scheme (Section \ref{sec:Discretization of Heston model with a non smooth transformations for the volatility process}), (ii) the ABR scheme (Section \ref{sec:Euler schemes with moment matching}), and (iii) the Heston OU-based scheme (Section \ref{sec:Discretization of Heston model with the volatility process Simulated using the sum of Ornstein-Uhlenbeck (Bessel) processes}) in terms of the mixed difference convergences.
+In our numerical experiments, we only observe the differences in the mixed difference rates related to the volatility coordinates because we apply schemes that only differ in the way they simulate the volatility process.
+Figure \ref{fig:first_diff_Heston_call_N_4_set2} illustrates a comparison of the first difference rates related to the volatility coordinates for the various schemes.
+The figure reveals that the full truncation scheme is the worst scheme and that the Heston OU-based and the ABR schemes perform very well in terms of the speed of the mixed rate convergence.